freeCodeCamp/guide/src/pages/articles/miscellaneous/getting-started-with-sass/index.md

 Let's begin with a very simple example to illustrate how Sass actually works.
 You can follow along with the steps or simply read along.

 _An import sidenote: Sass can be written in two slightly different styles, each of which has its own benefits.
 One style will use the file extension_ `.sass` _and the other will use_ `.scss`. _Brief explanations will be given on the differences of the two styles later on.
-For an in-depth explanation, check out John W. Long's_ [Sass vs. SCSS article](http://thesassway.com/editorial/sass-vs-scss-which-syntax-is-better).
+For an in-depth explanation, check out John W. Long's_ <a href='http://thesassway.com/editorial/sass-vs-scss-which-syntax-is-better' target='_blank' rel='nofollow'>Sass vs. SCSS article</a>.

 _For the sake of consistency, this article will provide code examples in `.scss` format, however both styles are equally popular._